 As you can see, there’s a lot of flexibility to make virtual meetings as productive as possible.

-Ice breaker sessions can help team members form a tight-knit community, which can be a great initiative to facilitate better collaboration and smooth communication.
+Ice breaker sessions can help team members form a tight-knit community or just to get to know each other in a stress-free way, which can be a great initiative to facilitate better collaboration and smooth communication.
 As a host, you can also use prompts to direct icebreakers in any way you desire.
 This can be particularly useful when onboarding new employees.

 You can create randomly generated breakout rooms comprising 5-7 team members, and ask each member to pitch ideas to drive company growth.
 This can be an excellent tactic to encourage team members to brainstorm ideas together and discover new opportunities to boost sales and revenue.

 How to Get Started With Zoom Breakout Meetings

 Now that we’ve discussed what Zoom breakout rooms are and how you can use them, let’s take a look at how to get started with them.